paulhagstrom/diskhero/README.md

 - Possibly shrink map for lower levels
 - Make level end when no disks are left
+- Make hoarders turn if they cross the plane of a disk?
+- Allow player to push hoarders (so as not to be trapped)?
 - Add trucks to collect disks
 - Make sounds nicer, longer, quieter?, sequence into a song
 - Generate sound buffers during other game computations for longer music sequences